skobba/skobba.github.io_bak/docs/D3/reactandd3.md

 ## Approach #3
 Use case: Large dataset and frequently updating visualization

+* React for structure
+* D3 for data calculation
+* D3 for rendering

 Pro:
 * The viz scales!
 * Use all the d3 functions!